Ken Barrington: Playing style

 He was controversially dropped from the England team after 57 Tests for taking over seven hours to make 137 against a weak New Zealand attack in 1965.
 But when quick runs were needed in the Fifth Test at Melbourne in 1965–66 he surprised everyone by smashing a hundred off 122 balls and bringing up the century with a six into the stands.
 Though he rarely expressed open dissent he used to pull faces if he disagreed with an umpire or thought that the light was too bad or the bouncers too frequent.
 His grimacing and nervous jump when receiving hostile fast bowling led some to believe that he was afraid, but he stood up to Wes Hall, Chester Watson, Charlie Griffith and Peter Pollock even when injured.

 Ken Barrington's favourite venue was the Adelaide Oval, where he scored; 104, 52, 52 not out, 63, 132 not out, 69, 51, 63, 60 and 102, a total of 748 runs (93.50).

-His square stance made the cover drive difficult and Barrington eliminated it from his scoring strokes Even so, bowlers attacked the off-stump, as Richie Benaud explained "It wasn't that he was weak there, but merely he was less strong".
+Barrington's square stance made the cover drive difficult, and he eliminated it from his repertoire of strokes.
+Even so, bowlers who faced him attacked the off-stump.
+As Richie Benaud explained: "It wasn't that he was weak there, but merely he was less strong".

 Barrington never lost his ability as a spinner, and it made him very effective against spin bowling, especially that of Benaud.
-His Surrey teammate Jim Laker wrote "His concentration was such that when facing slow bowlers, he would actually watch the ball spinning in the air and play it accordingly".
-His one weakness that he was not a good runner, he seldom wanted to relinquish the strike and thought quick singles tired a batsman out.
-Sometimes a keen batting partner would rush up the wicket only to find Barrington waiting for him to scramble back.
-John Edrich called him "the worst in the world", and his West Country accent meant that "won" (one or run) and "wait" sounded alike.
+His Surrey teammate Jim Laker wrote: "His concentration was such that when facing slow bowlers, he would actually watch the ball spinning in the air and play it accordingly".
+His one weakness that he was not a good runner; he seldom wished to relinquish the strike, and thought that quick singles tired a batsman out.
+His West Country accent meant that "won" (one or run) and "wait" sounded alike, and sometimes a keen batting partner would rush up the wicket only to find Barrington waiting for him to scramble back.
+John Edrich called him "the worst in the world".

-His greatest strength was that he was a good tourist, averaging 69.18 in Tests abroad, though his home average of 50.71 was hardly negligible.
-He also made 14 of his 20 Test hundreds in foreign fields, which led to his being appreciated overseas more than he was at home.
-His good humour when playing to the crowd won him widespread admiration in Australia and hero-worship in India.
+He averaged 69.18 in Tests abroad, and his home average of 50.71.
+He also made 14 of his 20 Test hundreds on foreign fields, which led to his being appreciated overseas more than he was at home.
+His humour when playing to the crowd won him widespread admiration in Australia and hero-worship in India.